-Among them mica Mosbacher, who is now a regent at the University of Houston.Anita Perry’s Political Baggage
+Among them Mica Mosbacher, who is now a regent at the University of Houston.Anita Perry’s Political Baggage

-But mica also wisely created a provision that allowed airports to opt-out of the TSA and use private screeners instead.TSA, Don't Touch My Junk!
+But Mica also wisely created a provision that allowed airports to opt-out of the TSA and use private screeners instead.TSA, Don't Touch My Junk!

 1706, from specialized use of Latin mica "crumb, bit, morsel, grain," originally *smika (form probably influenced by Latin micare "to flash, glitter"), from PIE *smik- "small" (cf. Greek smikros, Attic mikros "small;" Old High German smahi "littleness").
 Related: Micaceous "containing mica."

 - Any of a group of hydrous aluminosilicate minerals with the general formula (K,Na,Ca)(Mg,Fe,Li,Al)2-3(Al,Si)4O10(OH,F)2that can be split easily into thin, partly transparent sheets.
 Mica is common in igneous and metamorphic rocks and often occurs as flakes or sheets.
 It is highly resistant to heat and is used in electric fuses and other electrical equipment.
 Muscovite and biotite are types of mica